nasreenmir06/workday-job-tracker/README.md

 - Make the script work with jobs applied to on SAP Success Factors and LinkedIn.
 - Make the script work with all emails from any sender.
 - Automated follow-up emails?

+I also wrote a Medium article about how I built this app.
+Read it here: https://medium.com/@nasreenmir06/how-i-built-a-job-application-parser-with-google-apps-script-d60fe3950f51